-Although the workers’ compensation system is specifically designed to help workers in Acworth, many employees don’t fully understand or appreciate their rights to benefits after a work injury.
-Because workers don’t know any better, they often end up being forced to do what their employer tells them after getting hurt at work.
-Unfortunately, sometimes what your employer tells you to do after a work injury really isn’t in your best interest.
-To really understand what benefits you should be getting and whether you are receiving everything you deserve, you need to speak with an Acworth workers’ compensation lawyer.
+Although the workers’ compensation system is specifically designed to help employees, many don’t fully understand or appreciate their rights to benefits after a work injury.
+They often end up being forced to do what their employer tells them after getting hurt at work, which, unfortunately, may not be in their best interest.

 The type and amount of benefits that you should get under workers’ compensation will depend on the specific kind of injury or illness that you experienced.
-But, most cases should involve the following benefits:
+In most cases, you should be receiving the following benefits:

-- Medical care: Your employer is required to give you medical care to address your health needs after a work injury, including accidents, long-term or repetitive injuries, and chronic illnesses or medical conditions.
+- Per Ga.
+Code § 34-9-200, your employer is required to give you medical care to address your health needs after a work injury, including accidents, long-term or repetitive injuries, and chronic illnesses or medical conditions.

-- Permanent partial disability benefits.
-In addition to the weekly benefits that you receive while you cannot work, you may also be able to get benefits that compensate you for the permanent loss of your earning capacity.
-That is, if your work injury results in the decreased use of your body part and that affects your ability to earn a living, you will receive benefits to account for that reduced use.
-These benefits are based on a specific number of weeks of benefits that vary depending on the body part you have injured.
+- You may also be able to get benefits (depending on the injured part of your body) that compensate you for the permanent loss of your earning capacity.
+This depends on if your work injury resulted in the decreased use of a body part and therefore affects your ability to earn a living.

 In cases where you have lost a loved one because of a work injury, you may also be able to get death benefits for those who are dependent on the worker for support.
 Burial expenses are also included up to a specific amount as well.

-Georgia is an at-will state.
-That means that an employer can terminate your employment for virtually any legal reason.
-But, firing you just because you got hurt or just because you filed a workers’ compensation claim is not a legal reason.
-If you have been terminated because you reported an accident or because you requested workers’ compensation benefits, you may have a wrongful termination claim.
+Georgia is an at-will state, meaning an employer can end your employment for virtually any legal reason.
+However, firing you simply because you’re hurt or because you filed a claim is not a valid legal reason.
+If you were fired because you reported an accident or requested workers’ compensation benefits, you may have a wrongful termination claim.

-Even if you lose your job after you start your workers’ compensation case, your employer is still required to pay you all of the benefits that you’re entitled to receive.
-If your employment ends because you cannot physically or mentally continue doing your job due to the accident, then the benefits you receive from your employer may be significantly higher.
-It’s especially important to talk to a workers’ comp lawyer in those situations.
+Even if you lose your job after you start your case, your employer in Georgia is still required to pay you the benefits that you’re entitled to receive.
+If your employment ends because you cannot physically or mentally continue doing your job due to the accident, the benefits you receive from your employer may be significantly higher.

-There’s no real measure of fault in most workers’ compensation cases.
-That means that even if you caused the injury or accident, you should still be able to get benefits.
+There’s no real measure of fault in most workers’ compensation cases, meaning that even if you caused the injury or accident, you should still be able to get benefits.
 This is unlike a personal injury case where your fault would decrease the amount of money you can get for your claim.
-In workers’ compensation, fault is usually not a focus of the case.
+Fault is typically not the focus of workers’ compensation cases.

-But, there are some limitations to this general rule.
-If your injury was the result of any of the following actions, you might have a harder time getting benefits.
+There are, however, some limitations to this general rule.
+If your injury was the result of any of the following actions, you might have a harder time receiving benefits:

 - Situations where you deliberately harmed yourself